openthread/ot-ns/cli/README.md

 - `cslacc` - 802.15.4 Coordinated Sampled Listening (CSL) accuracy in ppm, range 0-255.
 - `cslunc` - 802.15.4 CSL uncertainty in units of 10 microsec, range 0-255.
 - `txintf` - for the `wifi` node type, sets the percentage of Wi-Fi traffic, range 0 to 100.
 Must not be >0 on other node types.
-- `clkdrift` - clock drift of the node's timers in ppm, in the range -127 to 127.
+- `clkdrift` - clock drift of the node's timers in ppm, in the range -32768 to +32767.
+- `bitrate` - 802.15.4 PHY bitrate in bps, in the range 1 to 2147483646.

 NOTE: To change global radio model parameters for all nodes, use the [radioparam](#radioparam) command.

+Use `rfsim default` to display the current default radio model parameters that have been set for any new node that is created.
+If nothing has been explicitly set, this list is empty.
+In this case all rfsim parameters are determined automatically by the OT-RFSIM node itself.
+By using `rfsim default <param-name> <new-value>`, different default parameter settings can be added for new nodes that are created.
+Existing nodes will not be affected.

 ```bash
 > rfsim 1